LaurentVeyssier/Disaster_Response_Pipeline/README.md

         train_classifier.py          # script to train the model
 ```

-4. Class imbalance issue
+4. Binary label imbalance issue

-The dataset has a large class imbalance with the 4 top labels representing over 95% of the messages.
+The dataset has a large imbalance with the 4 top labels representing over 95% of the messages.
 This is detrimental during training step since a model will see a majority of these top class samples and much less from those under-represented.
-The error rate on these under-represented classes is expected to be high.
-Trained model performance is therefore measured on each of the 36 classes.
+This label imbalance issue is weel described in this [article](https://medium.com/thecyphy/handling-data-imbalance-in-multi-label-classification-mlsmote-531155416b87).

 ![](./assets/class_imbalance.png)

-To minimize this issue, data augmentation was performed on the labels with less than 1,000 available samples.
+The error rate on these under-represented labels is expected to be high.
+Trained model performance is therefore measured on each of the 36 labels.
+To minimize this issue, data augmentation is performed on the labels with less than 1,000 available samples.
 Data augmentation was performed using NLPAug package which allows to produce additional text samples by replacing certain words with synonyms.
 An illustration is shown below:

 Original:
 - `UN reports Leogane 80-90 destroyed.
 Only Hospital St. Croix functioning.
 Needs supplies desperately.`